Skip to content

 Middle School

-In middle school, students have increased levels of autonomy, along with higher expectations of how they’ll behave and perform.
+Everest’s personalized learning environment prepares middle schoolers for increased levels of autonomy and higher expectations of how they’ll behave and perform.
 Students move between classrooms for academic classes, including language arts, literature, math, science, social studies, and religion.

-Spanish language learning is introduced, beginning with Latin for greater understating of word roots and structures.
-Studies have linked Latin study to increased SAT scores as well as higher GPA’s at the college level.
+The foundations for foreign language learning are introduced at this level, beginning with Classical Foundations of Language to build a strong foundation in vocabulary and grammar.
+Studies have linked classical language study to increased SAT scores as well as higher GPAs at the college level.

 Specials are phased out in middle school and replaced with electives.
-Students can choose from band, choir, performing arts, study skills, academic enrichment, visual arts, computers, journalism/yearbook and more.
+Students can choose from band, choir, performing arts, study skills, academic enrichment, visual arts, computers, journalism/yearbook, VEX robotics, and more.

 Standardized testing